 Market Sector Update

-Russell Midcap Growth Index is an unmanaged index comprised of securities that represent the mid-cap sector of the stock market.
+The Russell Midcap Growth Index measures the performance of the mid-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

 Risk factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your f nancial advisor or visit us online at www.waddell.com.
 Please read the i prospectus or summary prospectus carefully before investing.